 Financial institutions should be prohibited from keeping anonymous accounts or accounts in obviously fictitious names.
-Financial institutions should be required to undertake customer due diligence (CDD) measures when establishing business relations, carrying out occasional transactions, suspicion of money laundering or terrorist financing and has doubt about the veracity or adequacy of previously obtained customer identification data.
+Financial institutions should be required to undertake customer due diligence (CDD) measures when establishing business relations, carrying out occasional transactions, suspicion of money laundering, terrorist financing or proliferation financing and has doubt about the veracity or adequacy of previously obtained customer identification data.